christopherkelley89/EventTrackingApp/README.md

 # 8-3 Journal
 -Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
+ The goal of this app is related to event tracking and management functionality to the potential users of the app.
+ The user needs I addressed included creating, viewing, and deleting events as well as receiving SMS notifications for events happening today.

--What screens and features were necessary to support user needs and produce a user-centered UI for the app?
+ -**What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
-Why were your designs successful?
+Why were your designs successful?**

 -How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those be applied in the future?